top of page

 Untitled_Artwork 3.png

-Fakeera, fondly known as fafa, is an intuitive guide and conduit celebrated for her authenticity, vulnerability, and fearless way of being
+Fakeera (often called Fafa) is an intuitive guide and conduit, celebrated for her authenticity, fearlessness, and deep vulnerability.

 quest centers on